skdebray/ASE-2020/README.md

 The current implementation of the trace reader is availabile in the directory `reader`.
 It uses Intel's [XED](https://intelxed.github.io/) for disassembly.
 A tutorial on how to use it is available in the file `reader/HOW-TO-USE.md`.

-## Other analysis tools
+### DCFG construction

-Other analysis tools built using the trace writer and reader described above include:
+This code, in the directory `cfg`, constructs *dynamic control flow graphs*, which extend the traditional notion of contriol flow graphs to dynamic code, i.e., code that can be created or modified at runtime.

-- `alloc_chk` : records and checks heap allocations.
+### Slicer
-- `cfg` : constructs *dynamic control flow graphs*, which extend the traditional notion of contriol flow graphs to dynamic code, i.e., code that can be created or modified at runtime.
+This code, in the directory `slice`, constructs backward dynamic slices of dynamic code.

-- `funcall-trace` : analyzes function calls and returns in an execution trace.
+### Taint
-- `slice` : constructs backward dynamic slices of dynamic code.
+This code, in the directory `taint`, is a taint propagation library.

-- `taint` : a taint propagation library.
+### Trace2ascii
-- `trace2ascii` : reads an instruction-level trace and writes out the trace as ASCII text.
+This tool, in the directory `trace2ascii`, reads an instruction-level trace and writes out the trace as ASCII text.